bergie/bergie.github.com/_posts/2012-06-07-symfony-live.md

 ---
 *This is a liveblog from the Symfony Live 2012 event, and will be updated as the conference progresses.
 You can also follow the `#Symfony_live` Twitter hashtag*

 The Symfony Live event is held in the old Cite Universitaire building in Paris.
 While tomorrow the RER strike will make things slightly more complicated, more than 600 developers have made it here.
+A very active crowd.
+I even got to give a quick tutorial on Flow-Based Programming with PhpFlo/NoFlo during the first coffee break.

 First session of the day was Fabian Potenciers's keynote on the community.
 The numbers there are simply staggering, as the PHP community seems to converge on this project: